kanglieyong/CoreJava/README.md

 # CoreJava
-toy projects in Java, innerclasses, inheritance, I/O, collections, multithreads and so on
+toy projects in Java, includes innerclasses, inheritance, I/O, collections, multithreads and so on